 Studies on when exactly to start the ‘eating window’ indicate that early time restricted eating, which refers to eating earlier in the day and stopping before evening, and limiting food intake to 6 hours is more beneficial than spreading food intake over a 12 hour period (2).

-A modified fast describes an adjustment of food intake in a set period of time, this could be calorie restriction on one or more days during the week or eating a set percentage of fats, proteins and carbs on 2-5 days.
+A modified fast describes an adjustment of food intake in a set period of time, this could be calorie restriction on one or more days during the week, or eating a set percentage of fats, proteins and carbohydrates on 2-5 days.